This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Physiologically, babies may still need at least one feed at night until they are well established on solids, around 9 months old.
 So, don’t panic if you are still getting up to feed your 6 month old in the middle of the night.

 I know it’s hard and tiring when you need to get up to go to work at 5.30 am, and you had to get up multiple times to attend to your baby during the night.
 I have been there.
-The exhaustion and pressure we put on ourselves make us linger for that moment when our baby will finally sleep through the night.
+The exhaustion, sleep deprivation and pressure we put on ourselves make us linger for that moment when our baby will finally sleep through the night.

 And, I shall add, consistently through the night!
 Because babies don’t follow a straight path with regards to sleeping, it’s all up and downs.
 When you think it’s finally going better, it might just get worse.

 But remember that your baby is just a little person trying to figure it all out in this world.
 Some babies just take a bit longer to learn how to sleep for longer stretches at night than others.

 That said, depending on your baby’s age and sleep patterns, there are a few things that we, as parents, can do to improve their sleep, so that we can all get a better rest and feel more energized during the day.

 9 Reasons Why your Baby may be waking up multiple times a night

 First of all, let me tell you what are the reasons why your baby may be waking up multiple times a night.